 Embrace Your Dark Side

-Bright or flickering light, even from your computer screen, can cause migraines.
+Bright or flickering light, even from your computer screen, can cause migraine headaches.
 If you’re prone to them, cover your windows with special blackout curtains during the day.
-Wear sunglasses both indoors and out.
+Wear sunglasses outdoors.
 You might also add anti-glare screens to your computer and use daylight-spectrum fluorescent bulbs in your light fixtures.

 Spit Out Your Gum